BernhardHumm/AAI/manuscript/01_Introduction.md

 1. What does the term "Artificial Intelligence" mean?
 2. What are main areas of AI?
 3. Sketch the history of AI
-4. In what sense is AI today relevant and ubiquitous?
+4. What is the role of AI today?
 5. What are potential impacts of AI applications on society?
 6. Name a few prominent AI projects